Where, who to watch at 28th annual American Century Championship at Edgewood Tahoe | SierraSun.com

 Be sure to watch out for Barkley's infamous one-handed swing, and keep an eye on Ribeiro — he just might bust out "The Carlton Dance."

-Rob Riggle and Larry the Cable Guy are also known for silly asides throughout the weekend-long tournament.
+Rob Riggle and Larry the Cable Guy are also known for showing their silly sides throughout the weekend-long tournament.

 THE EXPERIENCED

-Many of this year’s participants are decent golfers — former MLB pitcher Mark Mulder has clinched the top spot in the tournament the past two years, and looks to take home the title for the third time in a row.
+Many of this year's participants are decent golfers — former MLB pitcher Mark Mulder has clinched the top spot in the tournament the past two years.

-Additional top competitors include former NFL quarterback Mark Rypien and actor Jack Wagner.
+Additional top competitors include former NFL quarterbacks Mark Rypien and Tony Romo, and actor Jack Wagner.

 WHERE TO WATCH